The Cerrito Theater is located at 10070 San Pablo Avenue, El Cerrito, CA 94530.

 The renovated theaters have both an elevator and wheelchair seating.
 Rear Window® Captioning and DVS Theatrical® are available for deaf and blind patrons.
 Friends of The Cerrito Theater, with over 2000 supporters and 425 donors, provided support and funding to renovate the 1937 movie theater.
 Historic elements of the art deco interior have been saved and restored.

 Among the Friends’ long-term goals are to place the theater on the National Register of Historic Places.
 The Friends is also exploring the possibility of protecting the murals, Art Deco lighting and glass by establishing a historic preservation easement.
 Friends also hopes to further one of our original goals, which was to continue building community through this wonderful theater.
-People who are interested in these activities should contact Friends’ chairman, Dave Weinstein, at firstname.lastname@example.org.
+People who are interested in these activities should contact Friends’ chairman, Jeff Lichtman, at email@example.com.

 The Cerrito Theater, on San Pablo Avenue between Fairmont and Central, was built in 1937 as neighborhood, art deco movie house.
 The theater closed in the early 1960’s, and the building was used as a storage facility for Kiefer’s furniture store for several decades, until that business closed, too.